Jim Chanos

-James Steven Chanos (born December 24, 1957) is a Greek-American investment manager.
-He is president and founder of Kynikos Associates, a New York City registered investment advisor focused on short selling.
-An art collector, he appeared on the BBC Four documentary The Banker's Guide to Art.
+James Steven Chanos (born December 24, 1957) is a Greek-American investment manager and president/founder of Kynikos Associates, a New York City registered investment advisor focused on short selling.
+He is known for predicting the fall of Enron before its collapse.
+He has been nicknamed the "Darth Vader of Wall Street", the "Catastrophe Capitalist" and the "LeBron James of short selling".
+Chanos is a noted art collector.

 Early life and education

 James Steven Chanos was born in 1957 into a Greek immigrant family living in Milwaukee, Wisconsin, that operated a chain of dry-cleaning shops.
-He graduated from Wylie E. Groves High School and received a Bachelor of Arts in Economics and Political Science from Yale University in 1980.
+He graduated from Wylie E. Groves High School in Beverly Hills, Michigan.
+He received a Bachelor of Arts degree, double-majoring in economics and political science from Yale University in 1980.